Protective Workwear Market

 -

-In October 2023, Carhartt launched high-visibility protective workwear with reflective materials for construction and logistics sectors.
+In October 2023, Carhartt introduced high-visibility protective workwear with durable reflective materials for the construction and logistics sectors, boosting worker safety, improving visibility in low-light conditions, and reinforcing Carhartt’s reputation for reliable, purpose-built gear.

 Segment Analysis